 - Clean your room, remove all trash and take to dumpsters, and coordinate with roommates to establish responsibilities for cleaning any common areas, bathrooms and kitchens.

 - Remove all personal belongings from your room and common areas.
-Leave empty trash can, mattress pad and other Housing & Residence Life property.
+Leave empty trash can, mattress pad and other Housing & Residence Life property in the room.

 - Report any damages using the online work order system.

 - Close and lock all windows, turn off all lights, close and lock all doors.

 - Turn in your key(s) in the appropriate check-out box.
 Make sure keys are in the check-out envelope given to you by your RA.
 Any key not returned will result in a lock change fee.